FIRST-Team3559/FRC-2016-Public/README.md

+# NOTE from 3559

+This code is a fork from team 254.
+It was copied to 3559 to serve as a learning tool/example for the team members of 3559.
+All credit belongs to and is graciously given to team #254 for a beautiful example of code.
+Thank you for sharing it publicly.

 # FRC 2016

 The 2016 FRC robot code for Dropshot.
 Dropshot's code is written in Java and is based off of WPILib's Java control system.